Autofabricantes/H4_Henar-4/README.md

 The current tasks are right now:

 ## Project Scope
-The Henar#4 is a Open Source MIDI percurssion instrument designed to perform live.
+The Henar#4 is a Open Source MIDI percussion instrument designed to perform live.
 Its main characteristics are:

 **Open Source:** The Henar#4 has been designed and build with Open Source HW and SW and using accesible manufacturing technologies in order for it to be very affordable and easily moded.
 **Build Flexibility:** The Henar#4 has been designed to allow a large number of different configurations (HMI elements in order to cope with the specific neccessities of each user.